woctezuma/steam-filtered-image-data/README.md

 -   JPG vertical banners.

 Here is an example of a logo:

 ![Example of a logo][logo-example]

 Here is an example of a vertical banner:

 ![Example of a vertical Banner][vertical-banner-example]

-The *up-to-date* list of appIDs for which I have *tried* to download image data is available in `data/queries/app_ids.txt`.
+The *up-to-date* list of appIDs for which I have *tried* to download image data is available in:
+> `data/download-queries/app_ids.txt`.
 Most of these ~48k appIDs do not feature any image data.

 Filtered image data is shared [on Google Drive][filtered-data-on-gdrive].